 For Saint Patrick's Day this year I decided to do a variation on the normal corned beef and cabbage.
 I started with a recipe I found in the Better Homes and Garden's New Cook Book and modified it to work in my crockpot.

 Even though I live in Indiana now I am still a New Englander.
 These dishes are traditional St Patrick's Day corned beef dinners.
 We only make them once a year so they are special.
-We make the hash out of the leftover corned beef the next day.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.